do-community/kubernetes-challenge/karansuryadevra-kubernetes-challenge.md

 # digital-ocean-k8s-challenge

 ## Name of Project
-Deploy a scalable SQL database cluster
+Deploy a scalable SQL database cluster (using Kubegres for PostgreSQL)

 ## Link to Your Github or Gitlab Repo
 https://github.com/karansuryadevra/digital-ocean-k8s-challenge